saegl5/check_student_loans_ios/README.md

 - Automatic estimation
 - Customization
-- Swipe leftward (if enabled) to view how estimates were calculated
+- Swipe leftward (if enabled) to view how estimates were calculated.
-- Swipe leftward (if enabled) to examine how estimates would vary, depending if interest compounded and on the percentage of interest users paid monthly
+- Swipe leftward (if enabled) to examine how estimates would vary, depending if interest compounded and on the percentage of interest users paid monthly.

-Designed for iPhone 7.
-Compatible with iPhone 6/6+, 6s/6s+, 7+, 8/8+ or later.
-Incompatible with iPhone SE or below.<br>
+It is designed for iPhone 7.
+Compatible with iPhone 6/6+, 6s/6s+, 7+, 8/8+ or later, but not iPhone SE or below<br>
-Not designed for iPad devices.<p>
+Not designed for iPad devices<p>

 [![Alt](/badge-unavailable.png "Download on the App Store.")](https://itunes.apple.com/us/app/student-loans/id1260436932?mt=8)<br>
 ~~(Version 2.3.1)~~ Removed on March 24, 2019<p>